 This improved version of the classic strikes a perfect balance between sweet liqueur, sour citrus, fortifying whiskey, and creamy merengue-like froth.

-The end result is a delicious and easy-sipping cocktail that drinkers both new and experienced, both male and female, will appreciate.
+The end result is a delicious and easy-sipping cocktail that drinkers both new and experienced will appreciate.

 Morgenthaler’s improved recipe